increase conversions on your website

 Use Bullet Points for Easy Reading

-Dense paragraphs make it difficult for visitors to quickly find key information.
-If they have to dig through long blocks of text, they’ll get frustrated and may leave without taking action.
+Dense paragraphs make it hard for visitors to find key information quickly.
+If they have to dig through long blocks of text, they’ll get frustrated and may leave.

-Bullet points highlight important details in a scannable format, keeping users engaged.
+Bullet points pull out important details in a scannable format.
 Instead of writing a paragraph about product features, list them clearly.
-This structure improves readability, increases retention, and makes it easier for visitors to take the next step.
+This improves readability, helps the details stick, and makes the next step easier to find.

 65